 Q: Can Kate Endle or Caspar Babypants sign my books or CDs?

 A: YES!
 We will happily sign our names and include the name of the recipient on your book or CD.
 If you'd like additional information included in your inscription (Happy First Birthday, Happy Reading, To: The Tenebaum Family, etc) please include all the information in the "Special Instructions" portion of your order.
-Also, if you make it to a Caspar show or find me at Pike Place Market or a craft show your books and/or cds can be signed during an event.
+I am also able to sign books and special events, craft shows and Pike Place Market.
+To secure a signature from both Caspar and Kate Endle, please place your order at KateEndle.com.

 Q: Can I pick my order up at Pike Place Market?